alexanderduerk/SDAM-L1000/README_AD.md

 ## Construction and translation of SearchArgs

-To be able to use searchArgs within the API as well the GUI i had to adjust the lecture code a bit.
-Initially the idea was to convert a searchTriplet to a SQL command.
-Therefore the basic idea is that the searchArg would contain field, val and op.
-The construction of the SQL statement then is allowed by a switch which would return a different SQL query based on the operator within the searchArg.
-Within those basic queries the field is used to sepcify the column and the val for the searched value.
-To allow more complex searches with descendants i decided to try to cover most of operators which could be handy for any complexer searches.
+To enable the use of searchArgs within both the API and GUI, I modified the code provided in our lecture.
+Originally, the goal was to convert a searchTriplet (a combination of field, value, and operator) into an SQL command.
+The core idea is that the searchArg object contains field, val, and op properties, with the field specifying the database column, the val representing the search value, and the op defining the logical operator to be applied.

+The SQL statement is dynamically constructed using a switch statement, which returns different SQL queries based on the operator provided in the searchArg.
+The basic queries are constructed by substituting the appropriate field and value into the SQL template.

+To support more complex searches involving descendants and to increase flexibility, I expanded the range of supported operators.
+This approach allows the function to handle a broader set of search conditions, which is crucial for more advanced querying.

 ```js
 /**